Life jackets and buoyancy aids

 One of these personal flotation devices must be worn:

 Whether you need to use a life jacket or a buoyancy aid will depend on the nature of the activity, weather conditions and location.
-Follow the guidance of a qualified activity instructor and check our advice on which device to wear for each activity.
+Follow the guidance on the activity page and speak to the qualified activity instructor.
+If you need more specific advice, please contact [email protected]

 Before undertaking an activity, you need to make sure that any buoyancy aids and life jackets used comply with EU standards.
 These will have a CE mark on the label.
 If you are buying buoyancy aids and life jackets or the equipment in the centre has a different kite mark, please contact [email protected]